-The Center for Conflict Resolution helps people and organizations resolve and manage conflicts without resorting to the legal system or using violence.
-It does this in three ways: by providing courses, lectures, and certificate programs focused on alternative dispute resolution; by providing professional mediatorial services (delivered through a freestanding corporation); and by facilitating research designed to lead to the peaceful resolution of conflict.
-The Center for Conflict Resolution cooperates with entities including La Sierra University's Center for Entrepreneurship and its Enactus program by fostering just economic development as a means to peaceful conflict resolution.
-The Center's mission is an apt expression of La Sierra University's Seventh-day Adventist heritage-marked by a commitment to peacemaking and global service.
+The Center for Conflict Resolution helps people resolve and manage conflicts fairly and peaceably without resorting to the legal system or using violence.
+It does this by offering lectures, non-credit seminars, and non-credit certificate programs focused on conflict negotiation, conflict coaching, mediation, facilitation, and restorative justice.
+The Center is also committed to helping schools, churches, and community youth organization develop cultures of kindness through the prevention of peer abuse by implementing the Olweus Bullying Prevention Program.
+The Center also delivers programming in cooperation with other La Sierra University entities.
+The Center's mission is an apt expression of La Sierra University's Seventh-day Adventist heritage-marked by a commitment to peacemaking and global service-and its commitment to the Seventh-day Adventist Call for Peace issued after the destruction of the Twin Towers in New York City in 2001.